 The Head of Internal Audit verifies how the ICRMS operates in practice, both on an ongoing basis and in relation to specific needs in compliance with international standards, through an Audit Plan approved by the Board of Directors, based on a structured process of analysis and assessment of the main risks.
 Once a year, as part of the Audit Plan, the Head of Internal Audit explains to the Board of Directors how her department is structured and whether or not it is suitable, in numerical and professional terms, to perform the tasks assigned to it.
-She prepares periodic reports containing pertinent information on her department's activities, the methods used to manage risk and compliance with the plans to mitigate risk, in addition to an assessment of the appropriateness of the ICRMS and any reports on particularly important events, and sends them to the Chairman of the Board of Statutory Auditors, the Chairman of the Control and Risk Committee and the Chairman of the Board of Directors, as well as to the Chief Executive Officer.
+She prepares periodic reports containing pertinent information on her department's activities, the methods used to manage risk and compliance with the plans to mitigate risk, in addition to an assessment of the Board of Statutory Auditors, the Chairman of the Control and Risk Committee and the Chairman of the Board of Directors, as well as to the Chief Executive Officer.
 She also verifies the reliability of the information systems, including the accounting systems.